Detailed Guide forComputer Hardware Engineers in San Diego County

 Projections of Employment

 In California, the number of Computer Hardware Engineers is expected to grow faster than average growth rate for all occupations.
 Jobs for Computer Hardware Engineers are expected to increase by 22.1 percent, or 5,900 jobs between 2014 and 2024.

-In San Diego County, the number of Computer Hardware Engineers is expected to grow slower than average growth rate for all occupations.
+In San Diego County, the number of Computer Hardware Engineers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Computer Hardware Engineers are expected to increase by 33.9 percent, or 980 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|